stefanopa/Coursera_Capstone/README.md

 # Coursera_Capstone
-Files from the IBM Data Science specialization capston
+Files for the IBM Data Science specialization capstone